neuecc/LightNode/README.md

 Language Interoperability
 ---
 LightNode is like RPC but REST.
 Public API follows a simple rule.
 Address is `{ClassName}/{MethodName}`, and it's case insensitive.
 GET parameter use QueryString.
 POST parameter use x-www-form-urlencoded.
 Response type follows configured ContentFormatter.
 Receiver can select response type use url extension(.xml, .json etc...) or Accept header.

+Authentication, Session, Caching, Routing, etc
+---
+You can use other OWIN Middleware.
+LightNode can copmose with there.
+LightNode provides only core framework.

 Client code generation
 ---